ChaoranHu/coga/cran-comments.md

 ## Newer Version of R package coga

-The R package coga 0.2.0 has already in CRAN.
+The R package coga 0.2.1 has already in CRAN.
 This is the next version of coga.
-The version number of this package is 0.2.1.
-This version has fixed some problems in older one.
-(Following the recommendation from Professor Ripley.)
+The version number of this package is 0.2.1.9000.

-I sincerely appreciate the help and time from Professor Brian Ripley.